telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-angular-report-viewer/overview.md

 # Overview

-The Native Angular Report Viewer is a native Angular component which can be used in Angular applications.
+The Native Angular Report Viewer is a native Angular component that can be used in Angular applications.

 ![The preview of the demo report 'Report Catalog' in the Native Angular Report Viewer in the Microsoft Edge browser](../images/NativeAngularReportViewer/angular-report-viewer-overview.png)